-Finding the optimal use of daylight for comfort, sustainability and profitability
+Optimize the use of daylight for comfort, sustainability and profitability

-Good natural light is key to creating projects that tenants love.
-A successfully daylit building has visually and thermally comfortable spaces that are pleasing to occupants and aligned with the intended program.
-Daylight can also be used as a passive strategy for saving energy.
-In a space correctly designed for daylight, users can turn off electric lights, reducing the building’s environmental footprint and operating costs.
+Good natural light is key to creating buildings that occupants love.
+A space correctly designed for daylight is visually and thermally comfortable.
+It can also be used as a passive strategy for saving energy, allowing users to turn off electric lights, reducing the building’s environmental footprint and operational costs.